How Long Does a Speeding Ticket Stay on Your Record?

 Defensive Driving Course Masks DMV Record Entry

-A state-approved defensive driving course can remove or mask the speeding conviction from your DMV record in most states, preventing it from triggering a rate increase at renewal.
-The course must be completed and the dismissal confirmed before your insurer runs your next MVR.
+A state-approved defensive driving course can remove or mask a speeding conviction from your DMV record in most states, preventing a rate increase at renewal.
+You must complete the course and have the dismissal confirmed before your insurer runs your next MVR.
 Completion alone doesn't protect your rate.
 The conviction must be officially masked or dismissed on the DMV record before your next renewal MVR pull.

 onlineForms icon